CoderDojo-Content/Project-Design-Meta-Sushi/en/solving-problems.md

  Then, **define a problem statement**.
 Write down specifically what the purpose of your project is.
 What problem will it solve?
 Who will you be solving a problem for?
 This time you are looking for **_your_ point of view**.

- {%callout heading="Be precise"%}This step is all about <b>focus</b>.
-Your project will be much more useful if you have a clear idea of what you want it to do and why before you start!{%endcallout%}
+ {%callout heading="Be specific!"%}This step is all about <b>focus</b>.
+Your project will be much more useful if you have a clear idea of what you want it to do and why before you start.{%endcallout%}

 3. # Ideate
+ With a clear problem to solve, you can now get the creative juices flowing and start **brainstorming ideas** for how you could solve the problem.
+Pens and pencils at the ready... and lots of paper!

+ No writing here: sketch out your ideas with pictures instead of words.
+Don't worry about your drawing skills.
+Since the aim is to describe **ideas** and not create a work of art, stick figures and squiggly lines are perfect!

+ Come up with as many ideas as you can.
+Are you planning a website?
+An app?
+A game?
+Maybe you draw a few screens that you have in mind, or some possible layouts of a page.
+Will there be characters?
+Buttons?
+Sounds?
+Are you designing a robot?
+What will it look like?
+What will it do?

+ Make sure you put down every idea that pops into your head: you are going for **quantity**, not **quality**.
+Who cares if an idea is good or bad?
+You can think about that later.
+Right now you just want to get everything out of your head and onto that paper.

+ Let your imagination run wild.

+ {%callout heading="Remember your goal"%}{%endcallout%}

+4. # Prototype

+5. # Test